rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/Remote Code Executions/Using PHP Wrappers.md

 ## Expect Wrapper
 Finally, we may utilize the [expect](https://www.php.net/manual/en/wrappers.expect.php) wrapper, which allows us to directly run commands through URL streams.
 Expect works very similarly to the web shells used in previous examples, but don't need to provide a web shell, as it is designed to execute commands.
 We can access the data wrapper using `expect://`.

 However, expect is an external wrapper, so it needs to be manually installed and enabled on the backend server, although some web applications rely on it for their core functionality, so there will be use cases for it in the wild.
-To determine if `expect` wrapper is installed, we need to use the `convert.base64-encode` for the `read` parameter [technique](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FFile%20Inclusion%20Vulnerabilities%2FFile%20Disclosures%2FUsing%20PHP%20Wrappers) to read PHP configuration files.
+To determine if `expect` wrapper is installed, we can use the `convert.base64-encode` for the `read` parameter [technique](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FServer-side%20Vulnerabilities%2FFile%20Inclusion%20Vulnerabilities%2FFile%20Disclosures%2FUsing%20PHP%20Wrappers) to read PHP configuration files.

 To use the expect module, we can use the `expect://` wrapper and then pass the command we want to execute, as follows:
 ```txt